We rejoice in hope of the glory of God Romans 5:2

 If a slave was working for a master, and someone took pity on him, that person could buy the slave's freedom.
 Suddenly the slave was made free.
 He had been redeemed!

 So, we talk of our redemption from the penalty of sin.
 "The wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord".(A) We, as ordinary people, sin.
 We all give in to temptation at some time or other, and therefore we sin.
 Sin, says God, brings death.
-Ezekiel 18 verse 4 says quite bluntly, "The soul who sins shall die".
+Ezekiel 18:4 says quite bluntly, "The soul who sins shall die".

 Therefore, we all deserve death, but the Lord Jesus Christ has given us the opportunity to be forgiven.
 (B)